Tackling Long Code Search with Splitting, Encoding, and Aggregating: Introduction

-We further conducted empirical studies on GraphCodeBERT in publicly used CodeSearchNet dataset \cite{husain2019codesearchnet}, and found that as the ground-truth code length of the query increased, the search performance gradually decreased.
-A similar problem in the field of natural language processing is the long text problem.
-Many approaches have been proposed to address this, like hierarchical processing \cite{zhang2019hibert}, sparse attention \cite{child2019generating, beltagy2020longformer}, and segment-level recurrence \cite{dai2019transformer}.
-There are two problems with applying them for long code directly.
-First, these methods modify the internal structure of the Transformer, then the existing pre-training parameters may be invalid.
-Second, long code is different from long text, which is the highly structured language.
-Unlike the long text document which can be regarded as a whole with complete semantics, the code semantics are discontinuous, and different functions are distributed in different places.
-Therefore, dividing long code can eliminate interference and better preserve semantic information.
-Our goal is to split the long code with programming structure and directly enable Transformer-based pretraining models with long code modeling capabilities without changing their internal structure and re-pretraining.
+We further conducted empirical studies on GraphCodeBERT in publicly used CodeSearchNet dataset \cite{husain2019codesearchnet}, and observed a gradual decrease in search performance as the length of the ground-truth code in the query increased (refer to \cref{tab:Empirical_study_python}).
+This issue is similar to the long text problem in natural language processing, for which various approaches have been proposed, including hierarchical processing \cite{zhang2019hibert}, sparse attention \cite{child2019generating, beltagy2020longformer}, and segment-level recurrence \cite{dai2019transformer}.
+However, directly applying these methods to long code presents two challenges.
+Firstly, these techniques modify the internal structure of the Transformer model, potentially rendering the existing pre-training parameters invalid.
+Secondly, long code differs from long text in that it is a highly structured language.
+Unlike a long text document that can be treated as a cohesive whole with complete semantics, the semantics of code are discontinuous, and different functions are distributed across various locations.
+The comparison experiments conducted in \cref{sec:compare_longformer} provide evidence supporting these concerns.

+Therefore, our goal is to divide long code while preserving its semantic information.
+We aim to achieve this without altering the internal structure of Transformer-based pretraining models or requiring re-pretraining.
+To address this, we propose \model (\underline{S}plit, \underline{E}ncode, and \underline{A}ggregate) to handle long code and obtain improved code representations.